 The antibodies against LTA were able to restore the function of the patient’s immune cells in culture systems, and the researchers went on to confirm their hypothesis using a mouse model of the disease.

-This results explains both why the patient developed life-threatening disease and why her family members didn’t.
-The illness was due to the failure in both the lines of immunity .
-In the family the second layer of defense compensated for genetic defects in the first.
+This result explains both why the patient developed a life-threatening disease and why her family members didn’t.
+The illness was due to the failure in both the lines of immunity.
+In the family, the second layer of defense compensated for genetic defects in the first.
 This offers insight into how two people with the same infection, and even the same DNA, can have very different illnesses.”